yvki/snapsell/README.md

 ## Backend Set-up

 1. Open `MySQLWorkbench` and click on `Local instance MYSQL80 connection`.
-If you are new, please setup this connction first.
+If you are new, please setup this connection first.

 2. Once prompted, enter the password set previously before clicking on **OK**.